jp morgan vs charles schwab

 J.P.
 Morgan Investing:

 J.P.
-Morgan Investing clients can use the Chase Bank app.
-Investment accounts, whether automated or self-directed, will be found inside.
-The same charting software from the website is used.
-A chart cannot be rotated horizontally, which is a must for us.
+Morgan Investing customers use the Chase Bank mobile app.
+Investment accounts, both automated and self-directed, appear inside the app.
+The same charting tools from the website are used.
+Charts cannot be rotated horizontally, which limits usability.

 Chase vs Schwab